Learn how Kathleen and Bruce Martin P '04, '05, created a scholarship to ensure students graduate.

 "I've seen students - because of limited loans, family illnesses, job losses, etc. - find themselves unable to pay for their last few semesters of college," says Kathleen.
 "That affected me deeply, and it's why we wanted to create this scholarship.

 Kathleen and Bruce knew they were in a position to help these students.
 They used IRA distributions to create the Martin Family Endowed Scholarship.
-Through a Charitable IRA rollover, they were allowed to exclude their distribution from their taxable income, but still have it count toward their required minimum distribution (RMD).
+Through a Qualified Charitable Distribution, they were allowed to exclude their distribution from their taxable income, but still have it count toward their required minimum distribution (RMD).

 And the distribution created tuition support for students in jeopardy of not completing their degrees.